danidiez/SD_urv/README.md

  5. Introduce the name of the file in the master console.
   *If the last step worked you will be noticed in the console with the registry of the hosts joined.
  6. Wait for the result of the execution and DONE!
+ *Optional: to spawn actors in a different computer, execute spawner.py with your own public ip and the public ip of the master.
+            You can use 'ip a' or 'ifconfig' to check your local ip.
+Otherwise, use the local ip 127.0.0.1/24

  EXAMPLE:

         cd Desktop/sd/